Accountancy is the process by which financial information about a business is recorded, classified, summarised, interpreted and communicated.

 - Minimum academic entry requirements: Applicants who achieve less than AAAAB in S5 but have achieved at least ABBB MAY receive an offer based on S6 results.
 A decision will be made in March 2015 once all applications have been reviewed.

-- Other mandatory requirements: Must include Maths and English or a humanities subject at Grades A or B.
+- Other mandatory requirements: Must include Mathematics and English or a humanities subject at Grades A or B.

 - Standard academic entry requirements: 38 points.